zalando/zalando-howto-open-source/README.md

 ###Other Repository Information

 ####JVM Artifacts
-Host JVM artifacts (*.jar) on Maven Central in [the ‘org.zalando’ group](https://repo1.maven.org/maven2/org/zalando).
+Host JVM artifacts (*.jar) on Maven Central in [the 'org.zalando' group](https://repo1.maven.org/maven2/org/zalando).
 To do this, get a [Sonatype](http://central.sonatype.org) account and ask the STUPS team to add it to Zalando.

 ####Python Packages
 Host Python packages on [PyPI](https://pypi.python.org/pypi) (PyPI has no namespaces) and make sure that multiple persons have “maintainer” rights.